 However, in order to see augmented reality elements, you don’t need any goggles or a headset.
 All you have to do — is just to install a special app on your mobile device and aim the cam at an object.
 Besides, there are also web-based solutions allowing you to augment the existing reality by opening an AR-link in a standard browser.

-How AR and VR tools improve shopping experience and retail as a whole
+How AR and VR tools improve shopping experience and retail

 Millennials and Gen Z customers are not pleased with traditional shopping and prefer to buy things using a mobile device.
 Besides, they can get easily bored with the shopping process and be sensitive to prices.
-To attract this demanding audience, retailers have to make the path to purchase more visually appealing, personalized, interactive, and loaded with exciting experiences.
+To attract this demanding audience, retailers have to make the process more visually appealing, personalized, interactive, and loaded with exciting experiences.
 Luckily, AR and VR tools have already come up with ingenious solutions for attracting and retaining these two generations and not only.

 - Creating virtual encounters

 A traditional online store interface with its plain catalog-like display cannot compete with a dynamic and photorealistic AR/VR showroom.
 A customer can roam around 3D space for hours, interacting with products.
-Thus, retailers can combine the elements of both online and offline formats and create a brand new experience, making shopping more engaging and accessible than ever before.
+Thus, retailers can combine the elements of both online and offline formats and create a mesmerizing experience, making shopping more engaging and accessible than ever before.

 - Virtual trying and testing